Hardline Settlers Storm Al-Aqsa Under Heavy Police Escort

 (MENAFN- Jordan News Agency)

-Jerusalem, Oct.
-8 (Petra) -- Scores of Jewish extremist settlers on Sunday stormed the Al-Aqsa Mosque/ al-Haram al-Sharif compound in occupied East Jerusalem.
+Jerusalem, Oct.10 (Petra) -- Dozens of Jewish extremist settlers early Tuesday stormed the Al-Aqsa Mosque/ al-Haram al-Sharif compound in occupied East Jerusalem, according to an official Palestinian source.

-A statement by the General Islamic Endowments Department in Jerusalem said that the settlers carried out today's raids through al-Magharebah Gate under the heavy protection of Israeli police, who restricted Muslim worshipers under 55 years old from accessing the mosque.
+A statement by the General Islamic Endowments Department in Jerusalem said that the settlers carried out today's raids through the al-Magharebah Gate under the heavy protection of Israeli police.

-"The settlers provocatively toured the Mosque's yards and performed Talmudic rituals," it added.
+"The settlers performed Talmudic rituals and provocatively toured the Mosque's yards amid a state of anger inside the compound," it added.

 Legal Disclaimer: